PHart3/colimits-agda/Colimit-code/README.md

 - The `Main-Theorem/` folder gathers all data of the desired adjunction from `L-R-L/`, `R-L-R/`, and `Map-Nat/`.

+- The `Create/` folder contains the proof of **Theorem 18** of the paper, which states that the forgetful functor creates all tree-indexed colimits.

+- The `Trunc-Cos` folder contains a stand-alone proof of the 2-coherence of the truncation functor on the coslice category of types.

 ## Naming of Individual Files

-In `L-R-L/`, `R-L-R/`, and `Map-Nat/`, Agda files are artificially broken into many fragments with numeric suffixes in order to type check the entire development in a reasonable amount of time.
+In `L-R-L/`, `R-L-R/`, and `Map-Nat/`, Agda files are artificially broken into many fragments with numeric suffixes so that Agda can manage the type checking.

 ## Manual Type-Checking

 1. Install Agda 2.6.3 or 2.6.4.
-2. Install the stripped, modified HoTT-Agda library under `../HoTT-Agda`.
+2. Add `cos-colim.agda-lib` and `../HoTT-Agda/hott-core.agda-lib` to your Agda libraries file.
-3. Type check the file `Main-Theorem/CosColim-main.agda`.
+3. Type check the files
+ - `Main-Theorem/CosColim-main.agda`
+ - `Create/Tree-preserve.agda`
+ - `Create/Tree-reflect.agda`

 ## License